 There are many reasons why we need to manage our time well.
 First of all, if you don’t plan, you may find yourself rushing around trying to make sure everything is done on time, which will only lead to stress and frustration.

-Secondly, being organized means that you have a better chance of completing tasks successfully and to the highest degree of consistency.
-If you know exactly how much time you have available for each task, it makes it easier to prioritize them.
+Secondly, being organized means that you have a better chance of completing tasks successfully and with the highest degree of consistency.
+Knowing exactly how much time you have available for each task makes it easier to prioritize them.

 Finally, having good time management skills will make you feel more productive and efficient, and this will increase your self-esteem and success.